GregoryBWilson/stock-analysis/Written_Report_Challenge2.md

 #### VBScript Perfomance on 2017 Ticker Data

+The refactoring of the original VBScipt produced much better execusion times as can be seen in the MsgBox screen shots below.
+As fast as the refactoring was in you can see that it can still be improved.
+Notice the progresive improvement in Figures 2.1.1, 2.1.2 and 2.1.3 for the 2017 data set.

 ![This is a MsgBox from the AllStocksAnalysis VBScript Module my VBA_Challenge.xlsm spreadsheet](Resources/VBA_Challenge_2017_before.png "Figure 2.1.1 - 2017 Stock Analysis VBScript Performance Before Refactoring")
 **Figure 2.1.1 - 2017 Stock Analysis VBScript Performance Before Refactoring**